aryanonkar2005/BetterSearch/README.md

 </p>

 - **Natural Language & Intent Understanding**
-  - Since it uses LLMs behind the scenes it can understand human language and intent.
+  - It can understand human language and intent.
+It can provide relevant results for long and complex queries that traditional search engines fail to resolve.
+  - It can perform long reasoning and calculations if necessary to answer the long and complex query.
   - It also has access to up-to-date information from the web that it might use to answer search queries.

 - **Spatial Intelligence**